GuanceCloud/datakit/internal/export/doc/en/inputs/python-profiling.md

 `py-spy` is a non-invasive Python performance metrics sampling tool provided by the open source community that runs alone and has low impact on target program load.

 `Py-spy` will output sample data in different formats to local files according to specified parameters by default.
-To simplify the integration of `py-spy` and DataKit, <<<custom_key.brand_name>>> provides a branch version [py-spy-for-DataKit](https://github.com/GuanceCloud/py-spy-for-datakit){:target="_blank"}, which is based on the original version with a few modifications and supports automatic profiling.
+To simplify the integration of `py-spy` and DataKit.
 Data is sent to DataKit.

 - Installation